cleancoindev/auction/Auction/README.md

 ## Program structure
 ### Lot class
 Represents a lot on the Auction.
 Attributes:
+- `UInt32 id` - blockchain id of the lot
 - `Bytes creator` - address lot creator
 - `UInt32 gameId` - id of the game asset being sold is from
 - `UInt32 assetId` - blockchain id of the asset sold (see [PASS docs](../PASS/README.md))